quicwg/base-drafts/draft-ietf-quic-transport.md

 latency require observing packet numbers and acknowledgements, which in QUIC are encrypted.
-QUIC packets enable monitoring of latency by including a clear text latency spin bit that is reflected between peers.
+QUIC packets enable monitoring of latency by including a clear text latency spin bit that is reflected between client and server.

 # Versions {#versions}